olmadsen/beta-system/README.md

 The text here is currently only an itemized draft and will be expanded.

-* The qBeta System is currenlty in the folder `MiniSystem` - it is planned to rename it to `qBetaSystem`.
+* The qBeta System (QBS) is currenlty in the folder `qBetaSystem`.
 * QBS is part of MBS, so if you check-out MBS, you also have QBS.
 * You must also install Cygwin as described above.
 * You don't need VS2003.
 * You must define the environment variable `BETALIB` as described above.
-* You must add `MiniSystem/bin/` to your path.
+* You must add `qBetaSystem/bin/` to your path.
 * The qBeta compiler may be invoked by `qbeta foo` where `foo.qbeta` is a qBeta program.
 * The qBeta SDE may be invoked by `qenv`.
 * The best available documentation fo qBeta is the book https://oopm.org.
-* The qBeta library is in the directory `MiniSystem/qBeta/BETAworld`.
+* The qBeta library is in the directory `qBetaSystem/qBeta/BETAworld`.
 * The organization of `BETAworld`is described in https://oopm.org in the Section about [Modules](https://oopm.org/?page_id=3032).